canada-ca/open-source-logiciel-libre/en/contribution.md

 ### The senior departmental official, designated by the deputy head, is responsible for

-- Overseeing the implementation of this standard in their department by granting authorization to contribute to third-party open source software projects and to publish new projects as open source software by default, subject to legislation (Crown Copyright Act, etc.) and exception list.
+- Overseeing the implementation of this standard in their department by granting authorization to contribute to third-party open source software projects and to publish new projects as open source software, subject to legislation (Crown Copyright Act, etc.) and exception list.

 ### The departmental Chief Information Officer (CIO) or equivalent is responsible for

-- Ensuring that all new or modified source code developped by or on behalf of the department meets the requirements or are modifiable to enable them to meet these requirements.
+- Ensuring that all new or modified source code developped by or on behalf of the department meets the requirements or are modifiable to enable them to meet these requirements. *Needs revision*

 ## Monitoring and reporting requirements are as follows